 Block 4 = Winter Term

 Blocks 5, 6 and 7 = Spring Semester

 Blocks 8 and 9 = Summer Semester

 For example, a student must be enrolled in at least 6 credit hours during blocks 1, 2, and 3 combined to be eligible for a loan during the Fall Semester.
 Taking one 3-credit course in block 1 and one 3-credit course in either block 2 or 3 would satisfy the 6-hour requirement for financial aid.

 Block 4 is combined with the Spring Semester to determine financial aid eligibility.
-Students are encouraged to contact the Student Financial Services Office if they have questions regarding financial aid.
+Students are encouraged to contact the Financial Aid Office if they have questions regarding financial aid.

 Return of Title IV Funds – Block Programs

 A student earns aid based solely on the length of time he/she attends.
 Until a student has passed the 60% point of the days they are scheduled to attend only a portion of the student’s dispersible aid has been earned.
 If a student completely withdraws prior to the 60% point, then the Return of Title IV Funds policy applies.